viktor1vasilevski/clean-architecture-webapi/README.md

 So the project is very useful because it show how to implement Clean Architecture Design, Domain-Driven Design, Separation of Concerns, Basis of OOP, Validation and User Authentication and Authorization, Token, AutoMapper, Inversion Of Control, SOLID Principles and more.

 I like to mention one tiny mestake - the name Domian is wrong.
 It should be Domain, not Domian.
+At the very end I notice that mestake when everything was done.
+So i hope it doesn't bother anyone.

+Happy Coding :)